 - Verification of passing the Fundamentals of Engineering (FE) Exam;

 - 4 years of satisfactory experience after completing the requirements for graduation from 1. above; and

-- Be admitted and pass the Principles of Engineering (PE) exam.
+- Be admitted to, or already have passed, the Principles of Engineering (PE) exam.

-- Comity licensure (Article 8.C.2 of the Rules) – You seek licensure based upon a license in another jurisdiction.
+- Reciprocity (Comity) licensure (Article 8.C.2 of the Rules) – You seek licensure based upon a license in another jurisdiction.
 Apply for a License ONLINE, pay your $200.00 application fee, then:

 - Supply proof that you are a PE in good standing in another state or jurisdiction.

 - Meet the requirements for original PE licensure in Arkansas’ which were in effect at the time you received your initial PE license.
 A summary of Comity Professional Engineer’s Rules – 1953 to present is located on the “Rules/Laws/Standards” page.
 There are allowances regarding when you took the PE exam and when you earned your experience and also about waiving the FE exam.